In this post in this series on weed control, I cover not just how weeds grow, but how they survive and thrive in the battleground of our gardens.

 Ultimately, I’ll look in detail at some of the ways we can prevent weeds from causing us problems and at how we can deal with problem weeds when they do get through our defences.

 But before we get to those topics, it’s important that we take a close look at some of the tactics that weeds themselves use to try to defeat us.

-This is essential because weeds have evolved and adapted to be amongst the most efficient, successful and tenacious species in the plant kingdom and it is only really by understanding the way the weeds survive and thrive that we can hope to succeed in preventing them from doing just that.
+This is essential because weeds have evolved and adapted to be amongst the most efficient, successful and tenacious species in the plant kingdom and it is only really by understanding the how weeds grow and thrive that we can hope to succeed in preventing them from doing just that.

 Annuals, Perennials and Biennials